rashmijannu/Skill_Trade/README.md

 git push origin  your-feature-name
 ```

-.
 Open a Pull Request
 Go to your GitHub repository

 You’ll see an option to "Compare & pull request"

-Add a title, description, and submit the pull request
+Add a title, description,images and submit the pull request